 Photo by Mathias M. Pires

 Here you find information about our current lab members.
-After almost 15 years at USP I was lucky to have the opportunity to work with a special group of people.
-Information on former lab members is available here
+After 16 years at USP I was lucky to have the opportunity to work with a special group of people.
+Information on former lab members is available here.
+Our lab also host undergraduate and visiting students, please click here.

 Paulo R. Guimarães Jr. (Miúdo)